awsmin/auto-delete-applications-add-on-for-wp-job-openings/README.md

 2. Activate the plugin through the `Plugins` screen in WordPress.

 ## Changelog

+**V 1.0.2 - 2025-03-10**
+* Fixed: Issue where applications with custom statuses were not being deleted.
+* Minor bug fixes and code improvements.

 **V 1.0.1 - 2024-02-06**
 * Minor bug fixes and code improvements.